Sell with no payment Risks!

 Gasket Thickness

-For a given material, it is a general rule that a thinner gasket is able to handle a higher compressive stresses than thicker one.
+For a given material, it is a general rule that a thinner gasket can handle higher compressive stresses than a thicker one.
 However, thinner materials require a higher surface finish quality.
 As a rule of thumb, the gasket should be at least four times thicker than the maximum surface roughness of the flange faces.
 The gasket must be thick enough to occupy the shape of the flange faces and still compress under the bolt load.
 In situations where vibration is unavoidable, a thicker gasket than the minimum required should be employed.

 Gasket Width

-In order to reduce the bolt load required to produce a particular gasket pressure, it is advisable not to have the gasket wider than is necessary.
-For a given gasket stress, a raised face flange with a narrow gasket will require less pre-load, and thus less flange strength than a full-face gasket.
+To reduce the bolt load required to produce a particular gasket pressure, it is advisable not to have the gasket wider than is necessary.
+For a given gasket stress, a raised face flange with a narrow gasket will require less pre-load and thus less flange strength than a full-face gasket.
 In general, high-pressure gaskets tend to be narrow.

 Gasket Surface Finish